 Ai Weiwei’s Shanghai studio torn down by government

-Artist Ai Weiwei, it seems, is always surrounded by controversy whether it is in relation to his visual masterpieces or his activism.
-Mr. Ai’s run-ins with the Chinese government have continued to border on dangerous but the revered artist is always willing to include these elements in his performance art.
-In 2010, Ai ran into the Chinese police in an unfortunate encounter whereby the local government tore down a large new studio that Ai had built in Shanghai as a result of ‘code violations’.
+Artist Ai Weiwei, it seems, is always surrounded by controversy, whether it is in relation to his visual masterpieces or his activism.
+Mr. Ai’s run-ins with the Chinese government have continued to border on danger, but the revered artist is always willing to include these elements in his performance art.
+In 2010, Ai ran into the Chinese police in an unfortunate encounter whereby the local government tore down a large new studio1 that Ai had built in Shanghai as a result of ‘code violations’.

-Before the studio was demolished, Ai hosted a dinner at the Shanghai studio, which he was barred by the government from attending, as a satirical nod to the studio’s planned destruction by the administration.
-The dinner was characterized by one of Ai’s most talked about installations- He Xie (crabs).
+Before the studio was demolished, Ai hosted a dinner at the Shanghai studio as a satirical nod to the studio’s planned destruction by the administration.
+Eventually, the government barred him from his own dinner attending, characterized mainly by one of Ai’s most talked about installations- He Xie (crabs).

 The meaning of Ai Weiwei’s porcelain crabs

-Ai Wei used the porcelain crabs to represent himself; an artist whose voice has been restricted by authorities and has been forced to remain uncomfortably in a space that he does not belong in, motionless and restful.
-In the installation, a single crab was placed on a skirting board to symbolize the Ai Weiwei who it appears had managed to reclaim his passport for an amazing chance to show his artworks outside China for the first time in years.
+Ai Wei used porcelain crabs to represent himself, an artist whose voice has been restricted by authorities and has been forced to remain uncomfortably in a space in which he does not belong, motionless and restful.
+In the installation, a single crab was placed on a skirting board to symbolize the Ai Weiwei who it appears had managed to reclaim his passport3 for an amazing chance to show his artworks outside China for the first time in years.